Tiana Davison: Early years

 In 2017, Davison was selected in the New Zealand under-17 and under-18 girl's rugby sevens wider training group, to prepare for a development camp in Auckland.
 By 2018, she was playing for the senior Clifton Rugby Club women's team and was a part of the winning New Zealand side at the Oceania under-18s Sevens Championship.
 In 2019, she played for the Manawatu Rugby Union club in the Farah Palmer Cup, before joining the Taranaki Whio in 2020.
 In November 2020, she was selected in the Red Bull Ignite7 sevens squad.

 2022

 In 2022, Davison returned to the Clifton Rugby Club side in the Taranaki women's competition.
 In June, she signed with the Newcastle Knights in the NRL Women's Premiership for the 2022 season, making the switch to rugby league, despite never having played a game in the sport before.
 In round 3 of the 2022 NRLW season, she made her NRLW debut for the Knights against the Parramatta Eels.

+2023

+In 2023, Davison was a Premiership winner with the Newcastle Knights.
+On 15 December, Davison signed a one-year deal to play for the Sydney Roosters in the 2024 season.

+2024

+After playing 8 games for the Roosters, Davison signed a 3-year contract to return to the Newcastle Knights, starting in 2025.